Ghostwritten (novel): Plot

 In the sixth chapter, Margarita Latunsky works as an attendant in the Hermitage Museum.
 Rudi, her abusive boyfriend, and Jerome, an art forger, conspire with her to steal a Delacroix painting from the museum.
 Following the successful heist, Jerome betrays the group, steals the painting, and murders Rudi.
 Latunsky then murders Jerome, but the painting is again stolen by Rudi's criminal associate, leaving Latunsky to the police.
 The chapter ends with Latunsky's concession that she is an unreliable narrator.

 The next chapter follows Marco, a ghostwriter and drummer in a band called The Music of Chance.
 Through the course of a day in London, Marco interacts with characters referenced in previous chapters and considers the role chance plays in his non-committal lifestyle.

 In the eighth chapter, Mo Muntervary has resigned her position as a physicist studying quantum cognition after realizing the research was being used to develop weapons for the United States government.
 Military agents pursue her as she flees through London, Hong Kong, Mongolia, and finally her home in Clear Island, Ireland, where the inhabitants decide to defend her.

 The ninth chapter is related entirely through dialogue.
 It centers on Bat Segundo, the host of a late night call-in radio show, Night Train.
 Segundo receives regular calls from an entity calling itself Zookeeper.
 It becomes clear that Zookeeper is a benevolent artificial intelligence that was created by Mo Muntervary, which has broken loose.
 Zookeeper claims to have prevented disasters such as nuclear war in a bid to protect humanity.
-During one of the calls, Zookeeper is interrupted by a non-corpum named Arupadhatu.
-They offer Zookeeper a pact to dominate the world, but Zookeeper refuses and destroys Arupadhatu live on-air.
+During one of the calls, Zookeeper is interrupted by a non-corpum named Arupadhatu, who offers Zookeeper a pact to dominate the world.
+Zookeeper refuses and destroys Arupadhatu live on-air.
 Segundo and Zookeeper continue their Night Train discussions through a series of global disasters.

 The final chapter follows Quasar during his terror attack on the Tokyo subway.
 During the attack, Quasar encounters people and objects on the subway car referencing each other chapter.
 The novel concludes with Quasar on the subway platform questioning what has really happened.